neubot/neubot/doc/neubot.1.rst

 amount of transferred bytes by the elapsed time.
 To avoid consuming too much user resources, the ``speedtest`` test adapts the number of bytes to transfer such that the test runs for about ten seconds.

-The ``dash`` test emulates the DASH (Dynamic Adaptive Streaming over HTTP) protocol, which is defined in the DASH ISO/IEC 23009-1 standard.
-It estimates the round-trip time and the download goodput of subsequent two seconds segments of an A/V resource.
-The goodput is estimated by dividing the amount of received bytes by the elapsed time.
-Note that, for each successive request, the test adapts the rate of the requested segment as a function of the goodput measured during the last download, i.e., if the last download duration was less than two seconds, the requested video rate (thus the video quality) is increased, if the duration was more than two seconds, the requested video rate is reduced.
-This dynamic adaptation logic for HTTP streaming is intended to always provide the user with the maximum video quality his network connection can afford.
-To avoid introducing latency in the other interactive network connections, the ``dash`` test requests video rates slightly lower than the measured goodput.
-In addition, at the beginning of the test, client and server negotiate a list of available bitrates, so the client chooses the maximum available bitrate that is still less than the measured goodput.

 SUBCOMMANDS